paperstiger/parallelmotionplanning/README.md

 I think I am learning to understand how this atomic and compare_exchange_weak things work.
 I also made a serial KD-Tree work by modifying Kris' code.
 Parallel version is being worked on.

+On Dec 9, I already made a prrtstar work on some simple problems.
+However, the speedup is not as satisfactory as expected.
+I shifted my focus a little bit on ao-rrt and made a basic version work.